 Common problem areas include:

 Toilet.
 Many kittens have sadly drowned by jumping into the toilet.
-Make sure the toilet seat is kept down at all times.
+Keep the toilet seat down at all times.

 Electrical cords.
 Kittens like to chew things.
 Keep electrical cords out of reach (if possible), and if you do catch your kitten showing an interest, there are products available that can be painted on the outside that have a bitter flavour and deter the kitten.